ajs808/sD-watch/README.md

 # sD-watch

-A fitness-tracking digital watch with an LCD display, thermometer, pedometer, and heart rate monitor, using a SparkFun breakout board.
+A fitness-tracking digital watch with an OLED display, thermometer, pedometer, and heart rate monitor, using a SparkFun breakout board.